broper2/defi-tracker/README.md

   - Validator(s) performance graph for staked tokens
     - To track a validator performance, enter the vote account public key and a personal display name
   - Wallet token value, with up-to-date USD conversion, and sum functionality for entire tracked portfolio
-    - To track a wallet's SOL value, enter the wallet public key and a personal display name
+    - To track a wallet's value, enter the wallet public key and a personal display name